-There are a number of good online tools to run survey with, such as survey monkey.
+There are a number of good online tools to run surveys with, such as survey monkey.
 The trick is designing an effective survey.
 Many top consumer products companies would never have heard from their customers that they wanted what was about to hit the market.

 - Field Research.

-This can range from people hired to stand in a location, such as a mall or train stations and taking notes (cameras, iffy these days) to conducting meetings with key customers, prospects or even random strangers
+This can range from people hired to stand in a location, such as a mall or train stations and taking notes (cameras, iffy these days) to conducting meetings with key customers, prospects or even random strangers.

 - Analyzing Demographic Data.